ozio/aurora-browser-extension/README.md

 ## WebSocket server

 You can write your own server and start listening on `ws://localhost:1337`, but I also wrote [a simple server on NodeJS](https://github.com/ozio/aurora-websocket-server) for debug reasons.

+*Going to be deprecated, because of moving to Native Messaging API.*

 ## Protocol